 If you have followed most of these steps, and still don’t see an improvement, check out what kind of speeds you are getting at Speedtest.net.
 If the speed is significantly lower than what you are paying for, discuss this matter with your cable provider.
 Sometimes cable providers throttle down your Internet performance so they can hit you with a bandwidth usage fee.
 Research your provider and consider switching to a company who doesn’t limit your Internet speeds.

-Jared S. is HostDime’s Content and SEO Strategist.
+Jared S. is HostDime’s Director of Marketing.